 Instead, you have to sift through thousands of WooCommerce plugins (most of them admittedly superb) to configure your store just the way you want.
 Not only does this require time but also a fair bit of money as good plugins don’t come cheap.

-Who Wins – Although it’s a close call, the scale tilts ever so slightly in Shopify’s favor.
+Who Wins – Although it’s a close call, the scale tilts ever so slightly in Shopify’s favour.
 Having essential features built-in and ready to use is always a better proposition than fiddling around with multiple plugins.

-A variety of payment options is a must-have for e-commerce platforms in 2019.
+A variety of payment options is a must-have for eCommerce platforms in 2019.
 After all, there’s no worse way to lose a customer than not offering a payment option they prefer.